LSSTDESC/DC2-production/scripts/README_merge_truth_per_tract.md

   --skymap-source-repo 2.2i_dr6
 ```

-The skymap source repo should be a name available in
+The skymap source repo should be one of the names available in
 [`desc-dc2-dm-data`](https://github.com/LSSTDESC/desc-dc2-dm-data/blob/master/desc_dc2_dm_data/repos.py).

 When you go to `truth_tract_partition`, you will see many subdirectories, each of which corresponds to one tract.